abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
+I am a Computer Science and Mathematics student who does Machine Learning research on the side.
 I am broadly interested in restarting the project of technological innovation that ended in the late 1960s.
 There are many radically underexplored areas of technology that I look forward to working on:
 * The New Defense